TimWoodburn/Feedalor_Capture/readme.md

 ## Author

-Maintained by [Your Name / Handle]
+Maintained by [Tim Woodburn / TimWoodburn]

 > “Built to explore the edges of simple, universal visual capture.”